HIVE: Evaluating the Human Interpretability of Visual Explanations

 and an interpretability method to make decisions about whether the model prediction is correct or more generally

-about whether to use the model and/or interpretability method.
+about whether to use the model.
 We evaluate how useful a given interpretability

 method is in these scenarios through the following tasks.